 Having a florist for a mother didn’t hurt when it came to the décor, “I loved that the main decor was floral which gave everything a very organic vibe,” recalled Meghan.
-“The flowers were a huge part of my inspiration and were definitely very special. kind of wanted the blues to be a muted canvas and the flowers to add most of the color.
-I chose a wildflower style since it was spring and I wanted everything to have an organic vibe. “
+“The flowers were a huge part of my inspiration and were definitely very special.
+I kind of wanted the blues to be a muted canvas and the flowers to add most of the color.
+I chose a wildflower style since it was spring and I wanted everything to have an organic vibe.”

-Using different shades of blue for bridesmaid dresses and the tablescape, they also accented the wedding with copper details, “We had a really nice tablescape and my parents gifted us the dishes we used.
-I will say that I was so obsessed with making sure the decor was perfect before all of the Covid-19 things started happening but it was a bit of a wakeup call.
+Using different shades of blue for bridesmaid dresses and the tablescape, they also accented their micro wedding with copper details, “We had a really nice tablescape and my parents gifted us the dishes we used.
+I will say that I was so obsessed with making sure the decor was perfect before all of the Covid-19 things started happening but it was a bit of a wake-up call.
 It definitely re-focused our priorities a bit.
 When I look back on the day, what was really special to me was the fact that it happened.
 I felt so blessed to have been able to have our day and was so thankful for the support system we had.
 How beautiful it ended up was definitely a bonus, but mostly I was so touched by everyone that helped us pull together our wedding last minute with so much in the world up in the air,” a very appreciative Meghan said.

 Originally planning on having 120 people, scaling back to nine proved to be almost a blessing in disguise, “One thing I really liked was how relaxing it was.
 Since it was such a small group we could really just focus on the wedding and getting married.
 We didn’t have to worry about making sure everyone was having a good time and making sure we got to have a moment with every guest.
 We got a lot more time to just be together which was so nice.”
 The couple is planning on a larger celebration in October.
 “Both of us were super bummed at first that this was the way we were having to do our wedding, but now we kind of feel like we get to have the best of both worlds!”

-Whether guests were there in person or watching from afar, Meghan and Michael knew their friends and family supported them, “It was a beautiful warm day and we just felt so much love from everyone who was there and everyone who attended via Zoom.”
+Whether guests were there in person or watching from afar, Meghan and Michael knew their friends and family supported their micro wedding, “It was a beautiful warm day and we just felt so much love from everyone who was there and everyone who attended via Zoom.”
 And those that couldn’t attend because of social distancing restrictions still did what they could to show they were there in spirit, “We had friends who left bottles of champagne on our porch the morning of to let us know they were still thinking of us and my brother and sister-in-law put together such a sweet video of everyone giving us well wishes for our day.”
 It was that love that created a day that Meghan and Michael will never forget, “I would just say joyful.
 We were so thrilled the day was here and was actually happening.
 We loved every minute of it!
 Even though not everyone could be there physically, we felt how happy everyone was for us and had the best day.”